Supersheep50/The-Hey-Look-Listen-Website/testing.md

 - All nav links are functional.
 Links either open in a new window (if there is no navigation on the target page), or new pages provide the option to go back.
 - Users must be logged in to add Posts and edit their own Comments, Likes and Profiles.
 They must also be logged in to follow and unfollow other users.
+- Only the admin can delete other users posts or comments.

 The site was tested for responsiveness on the following desktop and mobile devices: Macbook (Chrome and Safari), iPhone13 & Pixel 7 Pro (Chrome and Safari).